Sachiprogrammer/CAG/README.md

 ## Overview

-KVCache is an efficient in-memory key-value store specifically optimized for use in Context-Aware Generation (CAG) architectures employing multihead attention.
+KVCache is an efficient in-memory key-value store specifically optimized for use in Cache Augmented Generation (CAG) architectures employing multihead attention.
 This implementation provides the underlying caching infrastructure to efficiently store and retrieve key-value pairs used in attention mechanisms, enabling faster processing and reduced memory footprint during inference.

 ---